rstudio/keras3/docs/dev/reference/layer_contrast_limited_adaptive_histogram_equalization.md

 - value_range:

   Two numbers giving the lower and upper limits of input values.
+  Defaults to `c(0, 255)`.

 - clip_limit:

-  Maximum local histogram contrast amplification.
+  Number that limits noise amplification in near-constant regions.
+  Defaults to 4.

 - tile_grid_size:

-  Two integers giving the number of tile rows and columns.
+  Two integers, `(height, width)`, giving the number of tiles into which to divide the image.
+Defaults to `c(8, 8)`.

 - data_format: